 1845-1886: King Ludwig II of Bavaria electrifies one of his private lakes to create artificial waves;

-1929: A swimming pool in Germany's Munich generates artificial waves thanks to "agitators" that pushed water through grates in the diving zone;
+1929: A swimming pool in Germany's Munich generates artificial waves thanks to "agitators" that push water through grates in the diving zone;

 1939: A public swimming pool in London's Wembley, England, was equipped with hydraulic technology that created ripples similar to the ocean's flowing motion;

-1969: Big Surf, the first wave pool in the United States, opens in Tempe, Arizona, and generates three-foot waves that lasted for six seconds;
+1969: Big Surf, the first wave pool in the United States, opens in Tempe, Arizona, and generates three-foot waves that can be ridden for up to 20 seconds;

-1985: Wildwater Kingdom opens in Allentown, Pennsylvania, and hosts the world's first Inland Surfing Championships;
+1985: The Wildwater Kingdom opens in Allentown, Pennsylvania, and hosts the world's first Inland Surfing Championships;

-1989: Disney's Typhoon Lagoon opens in Orlando, Florida, and invites surfers to rides its three-foot waves for six seconds;
+1989: Disney's Typhoon Lagoon opens in Orlando, Florida, and invites surfers to ride its three-foot waves for six seconds;

 1993: The Sunway Lagoon opens in Malaysia and produces waves of up to nine feet thanks to its patented hydraulic pumping systems;